nikuya3/rl-exercises/bandit/Readme.md

 * gradient bandit
 ### Optimistic initialization
 Optimistic initialization is very similar to the ε-greedy algorithm.
 Contrary to the ε-greedy algorithm, it does not initialize the value estimates with 0, but with a positive number.
-The agent will now choose greedy actions because of their high estimates, but will be 'disappointed' of their small rewards.
-That way, optimistic initialization increases the exploration rate, because greedy actions will effectively become exploratory actions.
+The agent will now choose greedy actions based on their high estimates, but will be 'disappointed' of their small rewards.
+Greedy actions will effectively become exploratory actions.
+That way, optimistic initialization increases the exploration rate.
 However, this effect wears down after the initial training steps.
 Optimistic initialization is considered to be a suboptimal way to promote exploration.

 ### Upper Confidence Bound
 The upper confidence bound chooses its actions differently from the ε-greedy.
 Instead of randomly deciding between explorative and exploitative actions, this algorithm introduces an upper confidence bound by which actions are selected.

 ![](img/ucb.png)

 Where `Q_t(a)` is the current value estimate of action `a`, `c` is a hyperparameter that controls the degree of